Daniel-KM/Omeka-S-module-Bibliography/README.md

 - Full bibliographic citation can be added through the module [Collecting], and even the full record.

+The module adds basic output for some bibliographic formats for the module [Bulk Export] too.

 The doi and the issn are retrieved from the open service of [crossref] (a free registration allows to get a better performance for service).
 The isbn, the oclc, the lccn, and the olid are retrieved through the [OpenLibrary] api from